 In the first instance trainees should express any concerns or issues to their Educational Supervisor.
 The Educational Supervisor is responsible for their trainee’s education and supervision during their rotation and will be on hand to guide and support the trainee regarding professional matters.

 If a trainee requires further assistance then the next stage would be to involve the Training Programme Director, Dr Dr Robert Stafford or the Head of School, Dr Victoria Stacey.
 Dr Stafford is responsible for the overall training programme within the Severn region and works closely with the various Educational and Clinical Supervisors, College Tutors and Administration Staff to ensure a consistent high quality level of training is provided to each and every trainee.

 We also offer a Trainee Support service (Professional Support Unit).
 Trainees who are struggling with various aspects of their life, for example biological (health), psychological (behaviour) or social (work or home environment) issues may self-refer to this service for additional support.
 Likewise if a trainee’s Educational Supervisor or Training Programme Director is concerned about a trainee they may ask for the involvement of the Trainee Support Team.
 Further information about this service can be found on the Professional Support Unit webpage.

 The Severn Postgraduate School of EM has a democratically elected Trainee Representative who sits on the various board meetings and quality panels the school holds and acts on behalf of the EM trainees.
-If you wish to contact the current Trainee Rep Duncan Thomas please email him.
+Please email if you wish to contact the current Trainee Reps; Fran Verey and Aysnley Mann.